How Public Transit Systems Work

 Infrastructure and Right-of-Way

-Transit systems depend on physical infrastructure:
+Transit systems depend on physical infrastructure to operate reliably.
+Key components include:

 Operations and Control Systems